jahernando/USC-TA/_sources/intro.md

 They cover Hypothesis Testing and Confidence Level Intervals.
 They are based on the excellent lectures on statistics by Prosper ([lectures](https://indico.cern.ch/event/358542) [pdf](https://arxiv.org/pdf/1504.00945.pdf)), Cowan ([lectures](http://indico.cern.ch/event/173726/)) and Cramer ([lectures](https://indico.cern.ch/event/48425/)) given at the CERN Academic Training.

-We will use the Python scientic toolkits, Matplotlib, Numpy, Scipy, that are distributed with Anaconda Python.

-## Introduction to these lectures

 Sometimes, we do an experiment to discover a new particle.
 If the particle exits in Nature we maybe find only few events.
 Rare events usually follow poissonian distributions, but statistics are nicely and friendly in the "Gaussian domain".

 When we could clain that we have an **observation** or a **discovery** of the new particle?
 And if not, what is the **limit** in a given observable (i.e. the half lifetime) that we could impose?

-In fact, *what does it mean discovery, observation, a limit, a confidence interval?* and, *how do we compute them from data?*
-These are the questions we try to answer in these lectures.
+In fact, *what does it mean discovery, observation, a limit, a confidence level interval?* and, *how do we compute them from data?* These are the questions we try to answer in these lectures.

 The beginnig starts with a bifurcation: either we follow a **Bayes** or a **Frequentist** path.
 Be a Bayesian implies do **integration** (sometime complicated integrals!), and be a frequentist implies either do regression (fits!) or do **simulations**.
 But thanks to the current computer power, we can play the **frequentist game**!

+We will use the Python scientic toolkits, Matplotlib, Numpy, Scipy, that are distributed with Anaconda Python.

 ## Table of Contents